 If you find that you now have too many files use a larger filing system that can sit on your desk or floor.
 This will keep all those papers off your desk and easy to find when you need them.
 Here is an example of a tabletop file.

 Did you learn how to declutter your home?
 I hope you are inspired now to get started decluttering and organizing your house.
 If you take it one room at a time it really won’t be overwhelming and once you start you’ll want to keep going.

 Plus the organizing tips and free printable decluttering checklist will keep you on track and your rooms tidy.

 Don’t forget to download your free printable Decluttering Checklist

 More Organizing Tips & Tricks

 - 25 Clever Kitchen Organization Ideas, Hacks & Storage Simple tricks to help find what you need in your kitchen again without stress.

-- 17 Genius Dollar Tree DIY Organization Hacks – Save money and get organized with these simple storage solutions for only $1!
+- 17 Easy Dollar Tree DIY Organization Hacks – Save money and get organized with these simple storage solutions for only $1!